 Expats moving to Edinburgh may discover that their lifestyle, and perhaps even their moods, will quickly become weather dependent.

-As a city intimately intertwined with the surrounding landscape and infinitely fond of outdoor space, life in the summer sunshine is active and inspiring.
+As a city intimately intertwined with the surrounding landscape and its residents fond of outdoor space, life in the summer sunshine is active and inspiring.
 Whether residents are absorbing the creative energy that flourishes during the city's internationally-recognised festivals, or simply enjoying a classic picnic in the Princes Street Gardens or on one of the rocky outcrops of Arthur's Seat, there is plenty of opportunity to be active and engaged.

 On the flipside, once the winter winds blow in, expats will find their lifestyle may change tremendously.
-During this time, rather than burying themselves in their cosy homes, expats should make an effort to seek out the many recreational facilities and indoor cultural opportunities that do, in fact, abound in the city.
+During this time, rather than burying themselves in their cosy homes, expats should make an effort to seek out the many recreational facilities and indoor cultural opportunities that abound in the city.

 Shopping in Edinburgh

 For a bit of retail therapy to combat the grey winter mood, Edinburgh has some fantastic shopping, namely along Princes Street and George Street, where newcomers will find all of their favourite UK chain stores.

-Boutiques and independent stores offering a slightly more quirky selection can be found around the West End, and Victoria Street and Grassmarket are full of bookshops, arts and crafts stores and specialist food retailers.
+Boutiques and independent stores offering a slightly quirkier selection can be found around the West End, while Victoria Street and Grassmarket are full of bookshops, arts and crafts stores, and specialist food retailers.

 The Royal Mile is perfect for scouting souvenirs and gifts, while the luxury shopper can head to Multrees Walk in New Town.

 Eating out in Edinburgh

-Edinburgh has become one of the UK's top foodie destinations, boasting a large and diverse collection of restaurants.
-The options are endless; be it traditional Scottish fare in a cosy pub, seafood along the docks, or international cuisine at one of the many unique neighbourhood cafés and bistros.
+Edinburgh has become one of the UK's top foodie destinations, boasting a large and diverse selection of restaurants.
+The options are endless; be it traditional Scottish fare in a cosy pub, seafood along the docks, or international cuisine at one of the many unique neighbourhood cafes and bistros.

-With a handful of Michelin stars and numerous celebrity chefs in residence, the Scottish capital also offers expats some truly innovative and imaginative fine dining options.
+With a handful of Michelin-starred establishments and numerous celebrity chefs in residence, the Scottish capital also offers expats some truly innovative and imaginative fine-dining options.